hey you.

 I am plenty biased, mainly because I adore Hearts Boxcars.
 The felt is fucking hilarious though.
 Love me some Mister Sevens.

 You say you'd still rather wear the outfit.
+He's got nothing to say about that.

 time travel comedy was at its peak